-The golden light of the low setting sun enters the car, slides across the dark interior in thin sweeping motions, bending as it moves from one surface to another, the gradual speed in which it dances before my eyes is almost graceful.
+The golden light of the low setting sun enters the car, slides across the dark interior in thin sweeping motions, bending as it moves from one surface to another, the gradual speed in which it dances before my eyes is mesmerising.
 Then, as soon as it had appeared—it is gone.

 I realise I’ve forgotten something.
 The taxi is already halfway down Viale delle Nazioni.

-The driver flicks the radio on, without asking.
-Africa by Toto just kicks in; the opening beat and the volume at which it’s being played sends a shiver through my entire body and gives me goose bumps.
+The driver flicks the radio on, Africa by Toto just kicks in; the opening beat and the volume at which it’s being played sends a shiver through my entire body and gives me goose bumps.
 My mind wistfully drifts into that of a day dream like state, one where you detach from your body in the present moment, completely caught up in a very vivid memory.

-It still amazes how they were able to fit the words Kilimanjaro, Olympus and then, finally, Serengeti, all in one line; that is quite a musical feat—and it works!
+It still amazes how they were able to fit the words Kilimanjaro, Olympus and then, finally, Serengeti, all in one line—that is quite a musical feat and it works!
 I was actually relived the driver chose to put the radio on, it meant I didn’t have to engage in conversation with him; not that my Italian is anywhere near good enough to hold a conversation for that long, but at least I didn’t have to try.
 I’m embarrassed that I’ve been in Verona for almost five years, yet still do not have a solid grasp of Italian.
 I got lazy learning it, I only needed the basics to get by.
 Luca would talk in English around me, of course, but even when we were with friends, if he knew they could speak it, he would try and cajole them into talking in English.

 After meandering through the tight streets of central Verona, the cab crosses the Adige river.
-There is a brief escape from the heat as the cool air sweeps in off the river, however, it’s spoilt by the smell of exhaust fumes from nearby cars.
+There is a brief escape from the heat as the cool air sweeps in off the river, however, it’s quickly spoilt by the smell of exhaust fumes from nearby cars.

 ’Sir, we arrive.’